Best UHP Summer Tires 2026: 6 Top Picks

 Can I use UHP summer tires year-round?

 In most climates, no. Summer tires are not meant for snow, ice, or freezing road conditions.
-If your area gets winter weather, switch to winter tires or winter-rated all-season tires when conditions call for them.
+If your area gets winter weather, switch to winter tires or appropriately winter-rated all-weather tires when conditions call for them.

 What is the biggest difference between UHP and all-season performance tires?